Corrosive Service Safety Valves for Acid, Alkali, Sour Gas, Chloride and Chemical Media

 Case 2: Sour Gas Separator PSV

-Sour gas service requires material and hardness review in addition to normal sizing.
-Outlet back pressure and corrosive wet gas should be included in the PSV configuration.
+H₂S / Sour ServiceSour-gas service requires scope-appropriate cracking-resistance, hardness and fabrication review in addition to normal sizing.
+Wet-gas composition, H₂S partial pressure, pH, chlorides, temperature, liquid carryover and outlet back pressure should be included in the specification.

 Case 3: Caustic Dosing Skid Relief Valve